How to Get Tickets to See Serena Williams and Rafael Nadal at the 2022 US Open? Advice from a Serious Tennis Fan

 There’s never any sure way to predict whether players will be scheduled for DAY or NIGHT sessions.
 Officials try to spread the wealth and be fair to players by alternating players between Day and Night sessions.
 Contrary to popular belief, they do not always schedule the biggest stars at night.

-The one exception to this is Quarterfinals, when they have historically scheduled the biggest starts for the night sessions (probably a function of ticket sales and crowds, as evening quarterfinal sessions are much better attended and average prices are much higher).
+The one exception to this is Quarterfinals, when they have historically scheduled the biggest starts (or most exciting match-ups) for the night sessions (probably a function of ticket sales and crowds, as evening quarterfinal sessions are much better attended and average prices are much higher).
 Note: 2020 was an exception in light of the “fan-less” Open due to COVID-19.

 One thing you can count on is for the US Open schedulers to defy crowd predictions ever year, with decisions that resist generalizations.
 Many a fan has been heartbroken after spending a lot of money on expensive seats based on erroneous predictions.
 Case in point from the 2020 and 2019 US Open tournaments: